kopia/kopia/README.md

 Licensing
 ---
 Kopia is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.

+Contribution Guidelines
+---

+Kopia is open source and contributions are welcome.
+For more information on how to contribute see the [Contribution Guidelines](https://kopia.io/docs/contribution-guidelines/).

+Reporting Security Issues
+---
+If you find a security issue you'd like to disclose privately, please contact `jaak@jkowalski.net` or via direct message on [Slack](https://join.slack.com/t/kopia/shared_invite/enQtNjMxMTcxMTMxNDYwLWI4YzVkMzFhN2QwZGVhMzgwZDk2MGUzNmZhOWZkMmIzMDBlYzhmZTI3NTYxZWE1YWI4YWY1N2VhMGM4ZjJiNGQ).

 Disclaimer
 ---